0Ekho/k95_colors/rgb_protocol.md

 # 16.7M color RGB protocol.

-looking at the windows software in a VM and my own packet captures it does seem they have updated to be able to enable an actual 16m color mode with a different RGB protocol
+looking at the windows software in a VM and my own packet captures it does seem they have updated to be able to enable an actual 16m color mode with a different RGB protocol, I am currently ignoring this though.